dasch-swiss/dsp-docs/docs/developers/knora-ui/documentation/index-authentication.md

 [![npm (scoped)](https://img.shields.io/npm/v/@knora/authentication.svg)](https://www.npmjs.com/package/@knora/authentication)

-This module is part of [Knora-ui](https://github.com/dasch-swiss/knora-ui) modules, developed by the team at the [Data and Service Center for Humanities DaSCH](http://dasch.swiss).

 The authentication module contains the login form (for standalone usage) or a complete login- / logout-button environment incl. the login form.

 ## Prerequisites